Irandokht Qajar

-Irandokht (ایراندخت; 17 November 1915 – 1984) was an Iranian princess.
+Irandokht Qajar (ایراندخت قاجار; 17 November 1915 – 1984) was an Iranian princess.

 She was the first child of Badr al-Molouk and Ahmad Shah Qajar, the last ruling member of the Qajar dynasty.
-She was princess of Persia before leaving the country with her parents when she was 10 years old, when her father was deposed in 1925.
+In 1925, her father was deposed and she left the country with her parents at 10 years old.

-While Mohammad Reza Pahlavi was in Switzerland for his education, he saw Irandokht and fell in love with her and told his father, Reza Shah about her.
+While Mohammad Reza Pahlavi was studying in Switzerland, he saw Irandokht and fell in love with her, telling his father, Reza Shah, about her.
 After Irandokht's arrival in Tehran, Reza Shah would not allow them to get married.
-Following his divorce from Fawzia of Egypt, Pahlavi, who was now Shah, seems to have again considered marrying Irandokht, who was by then also separated from her first husband, but was dissuaded by the fact that she had already had three children.
+Following his divorce from Fawzia of Egypt, Mohammad Reza, who was now Shah, seems to have again considered marrying Irandokht, who was by then also separated from her first husband, but was dissuaded by the fact that she had already had three children.

 Irandokht returned to Europe and married Abbas Faroughy.
-She had three grandchildren: Mariam, Darius and Cyrus.
+She had three grandchildren: Mariam, Darius, and Cyrus.